1. How does Vervoe’s AI feature work?

 The AI score is a prediction on how you will grade the candidate based on your grading preferences that our AI feature has learned.

-Initially, it works with 83% accuracy in predicting top performers. (verified via cross-validation).
-The level of accuracy gets even better the more candidates you grade manually.
+Initially, it works with 83% accuracy in predicting top performers (verified via cross-validation).
+The level of accuracy improves the more candidates you grade manually.

 The AI score will be calculated as soon as the candidate submits their skills assessment.
-It may take up to 2 hours for the score to appear on the card.
+It may take a few minutes for the score to appear on the card.
+The AI will not show a score on every question instead, the score depends on the overall assessment.

 Your score will appear as soon as you grade every response submitted by the candidate.